Q. What is the Difference Between Lactic Acid and Glycolic Acid?

 A. A 10%-30% salicylic peel is recommended for severe acne, the ingredients in the peel will "calm" the acne and help it to heal.
 It will likely take 3-4 applications before acne is gone (repeat once skin is back to normal).
 The skin may peel and cause the acne to disappear.
 If your child has scars from the acne (once the acne is under control) proceed to a low strength glycolic peel to lighten the pink/red marks.

 Q. How Often do you Recommend I use the Peel?

 A. Until you can gauge your skins tolerance to the acid, 1x every 10-14 days to help condition the skin, then no more than 1x per week after that.
 Space out your peels to allow your skin time to heal and rejuvenate.
 Use high SPF to protect from skin, as unprotected skin can result in hyperpigmentation (brown spots).
 Overdoing skin peels will cause the skin to look overly dry and tight.
 Your skin will tell you when too much is too much!

 Q.How long do you recommend leaving the acids on your skin?

-A. First timers should try for no more than 30-60 seconds, testing your skins tolerance (perform a patch test).
+A. First timers should try for no more than 30-60 seconds, testing your skins tolerance (PERFORMA PATCH TEST, do not skip this step!).
 As you use the acid your skin will let you know the time it can tolerate the product.
-I do not recommend anything over 15 minutes for highly experienced peel users.
+I do not recommend anything over 10-15 minutes for highly experienced peel users.
 Leaving on long periods of time can cause blistering.